-Welcome to Episode 4 of the first Sparking Growth Podcast season!
+Welcome to Season 1 Episode 4 of the Creative Business Success Podcast !
 I got to chat with Douglas Humphries, a writer and editor I met through the #createlounge Twitter chat.
 His writing is currently a side hustle, but he would love to make it his full-time job eventually.
 In today’s episode, we explore ways that he can move towards writing full-time, how to leverage the opportunities that come your way while side hustling, and being patient while growing your business.
 If you’re building a freelance career or thinking about entrepreneurship, this episode is for you.

 Here is a cheat sheet of some of the episode highlights: